Achillesss/baidutb/README.md

-# baidutb
+#baidutb
-baidu tieba sign
+for baidu tieba signing